Cingulara/openrmf-docs/deployments/chart/openrmf/README.md

 ```
 dnsName: openrmf.local
 ```
 It is the DNS name that you want the ingress to respond to.
 This can be a DNS pointer to the IP of your k8s installation.
 It also could be the `minikube ip` for a local install setup in your /etc/hosts file.
 Whichever it is, make the name match DNS so your deployment can be accessed via a web browser.

 ### The Identity Provider URL and Realm, i.e. using Keycloak for AuthN and AuthZ
 ```
 IdentityProviderURL: http://192.168.11.22:9001/auth
 ```
 This is the root URL of Keycloak or whatever you want to try and use as the Identity Provider.

+> If you have used Keycloak locally for OpenRMF and switched to Minikube or a DNS name be sure to update your Redirect URI values.

 ### The Realm to use from the ID provider
 ```